tymbalodeon/agni/README.md

 Commands:

-- `agni COMMAND -h`: See all available options for COMMAND.
+- `agni COMMAND --help`: See all available options for COMMAND.
 - `agni matrix <bass> <melody>`: Generate a single matrix for a given bass and melody pitch, and display, notate, or play.
 - `agni passage <input_file>`: Generate matrices for a given passage of bass and melody notes, and display or notate.

 ### Input files